 If your website is not ranking despite having good content, the issue is often related to poor structure or technical limitations.
-Search engines evaluate not just what you write, but how your website is built and how users interact with it.
+Search engines evaluate not only what you publish, but also how your website is built, how fast it loads, how easily it can be crawled, and how users interact with it.

-This guide explains on-page SEO and technical SEO in a practical way, so you can understand how both contribute to better rankings, improved visibility, and long-term growth.
+This guide explains on-page SEO and technical SEO in a practical way, so you can understand how both contribute to better rankings, stronger visibility, and long-term organic growth.

-On-page SEO is the process of optimizing content and structure within a webpage, while technical SEO focuses on improving website performance, crawlability, and indexing.
+On-page SEO focuses on optimizing content and page structure within your website, while technical SEO focuses on performance, crawlability, indexing, and overall site health.

 For a website to perform well, both must work together.
-Strong content without technical support will struggle to rank, and a technically sound site without quality content will not attract users.
+Strong content without technical support will struggle to rank, and a technically sound site without quality content will not attract or retain users.

 What is On-Page SEO?

-Tip: Focus on one primary topic per page and support it with related keywords naturally.
+Tip: Focus on one primary topic per page and support it naturally with related keywords and relevant subtopics.

 On-Page SEO Checklist